twh9811/QuackersWebstore/docs/DesignDoc.md

-As of right now, our customers can select and search through a variety of pre-made ducks from our store catalog and add or remove them from their shopping carts as they please.
+As of right now, our customers can select and search through a variety of pre-made ducks from our store catalog and add or remove them from their shopping cartsas they please.
 Users can register accounts to save their previous shopping sessions and login at a later date to resume them.
 From an owners perspective, they have access to the whole store catalog and can add/remove new products or even update existing ones at the click of a button.

 ### MVP Features